karlstolley/wsi/syllabus/_policies/meetings.md

 meetings, here are just a few simple guidelines:

 * **You do not have to broadcast your camera.** For any reason.
 The choice is yours.
-It’s helpful for me to be able to glance at faces and see how everyone is reacting, but it’s totally up to you whether to broadcast your camera or not.
+It’s helpful for me to be able to glance at faces and see how at least some of you are reacting, but it’s totally up to you whether to broadcast your camera or not.
 * **Please mute your mic if you’re not speaking.** Self-explanatory.
 Muted mics cut down on ambient noise and occasional echo that can be real problems for people who have hearing difficulties.
 I encourage you to turn on the live closed captioning when we’re in Google Meet, too.